omkar2403/inout/README.md

+Download Stable Version 2 from Release Panel.

-Locate/Find Readme.pdf For more information.
+Find Readme.pdf For more information.

 SUGGESTIONS ARE WELCOME.
 FEEL FREE TO CONTACT.

 Introduction: